Chronic Kidney Disease (CKD)

 - Someone with CKD is at increased risk of heart attack or stroke, especially if they smoke or are overweight

-- People with CKD should have regular checks of their kidney function, and have treatment if their blood pressure is 140/85 or more
+- People with CKD should have regular checks of their kidney function and blood pressure, and have treatment if their blood pressure is elevated.

 Kidney disease is a term used by doctors to include any abnormality of the kidneys, even if there is only very slight damage.
 ‘Chronic’ means a condition that does not get completely better.
 Some people think that ‘chronic’ means severe.
 This is not the case, and often CKD is only a very slight abnormality in the kidneys.